outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

     - User Interface, untick 'Help', 'Microsoft Speech API', and 'Accessibility'.
     - Resolve Dependencies.
 Choose 'Unbranded Startup Screens', 'Windows Boot Environment', 'Standard Windows USB Stack' and 'Windows Explorer Shell' (a MSUT).
 Some previously unticked feature might be ticked again as a dependency of some other features.

-    >Since the IOS image is till attached to SATA Controller, booting will be directed to installation process again.
+    >Since the ISO image is till attached to SATA Controller, booting will be directed to installation process again.
 Either update VM boot order or F12 at early phase.
 18. 32-bit Android-x86

     ```bash